SmArT-32-projects/ADDimmer/README.md

 This module is intended to solve the following common issues:
 1. AOD brightness gets stuck at the level it was when the screen was turned off.
 2. AOD fails to turn off if the phone is pocketed too quickly, or if the screen is accidentally activated while in a pocket (e.g., by a full-screen notification).
+3. Excessive battery drain that can occur when the phone is in a pocket, caused by the screen failing to completely power down.

 **WARNING:** This module hooks into a core system component (System UI).
 On incompatible devices, it could theoretically cause instability, such as a System UI crash loop.
 As a precaution, please have a recovery method available (e.g., the ability to boot into Safe Mode for Magisk/KernelSU to disable the module).